This is an undergraduate course on computer operating systems.

 I tend to be a stickler to rules, so there will be no exceptions

-(In general, I'm bound by my own written rules and I have to stick to them.)
+The rules are not just for students.
+I'm bound by my own written rules and I have to stick to them.

 - I do not sign D-clearances and I will not sign anything to put one student ahead of everyone else.